 Make Use of the "Description" Meta Tag

+While meta descriptions aren’t a ranking signal, they are an important factor when it comes to click-thru rates.
 Think of the description meta tag as a summary of what the page is about.
-A successful meta description can positively affect your web page’s click-through rate in search engine results.
 Whereas a page title may only be a few words long, the meta description can be a few sentences.

 Your most important pages should each have their own unique meta descriptions.
 For pages of lower importance or pages that aren't being indexed (think Privacy & Policy, Terms & Conditions, thank you pages, etc.) I wouldn't stress too much on having a meta description at all.